nhatcher/nhatcher.github.io/content/post/hugo-and-github.md

 ------------------

 In this sections we will create the content in Markdown and use GitHub actions to generate the HTML for us.
+In passing you will learn about some very important ideas of _modern_ software development such us continuos integration (CI) and containers(docker).

 Custom domain
 -------------